 What is Hantavirus?

 Hantavirus is a virus carried by rodents that can cause a rare but very serious lung disease in humans called hantavirus pulmonary syndrome (HPS).
 Canada reports about three cases annually.
 Health Canada has found the virus in a very small percentage of rodents tested in Northern Ontario.
 Your chances of getting HPS are very low.
-Only rarely do people exposed to the virus become infected.
+It is rare for people exposed to the virus to become infected.

 How is Hantavirus spread?

 Rodents, especially deer mice, carry the virus.
 Deer mice are pale grey, with white fur on their stomachs.
 They live mainly in rural and semi-rural wooded areas.
 They are not generally found in urban areas.

 Infected rodents shed the virus in their urine, saliva and droppings.
 People can be exposed to the virus in several ways:

 - Most often by breathing in virus particles from infected deer mice droppings or urine (this can happen during sweeping, vacuuming or through other actions that raise dust).

 - Being bitten by an infected deer mouse.

 - Touching any broken skin after contact with infected material.